 The basic recipe comes from Julia’s Album.
 As you might imagine, however, Susan tinkered a bit with the recipe.

-Making the Pasta Dish
+Making the Chicken Mozzarella Pasta with Sun-Dried Tomatoes

 As a first step, I sautéed the minced garlic and sun-dried tomatoes in olive oil for about a minute, just until the garlic was fragrant.